camlyt/csci455-assignment2/README.md

 # LSTM Code Summarization

 This project implements an LSTM-based sequence-to-sequence model for Java code summarization.
-The goal is to generate short natural-language summaries for Java methods using a model trained on mined GitHub code.
+The model generates short natural-language summaries for Java methods using data mined from GitHub repositories.

 ## Data Sources and Preprocessing